OldGnuts/Terrain3D_Layer_Tool/README.md

 ## 3. Execution Dependencies ("The When")
 **Managed by:** `AsyncGpuTaskManager` & `TerrainUpdateProcessor`

 Once the system knows *what* to update, it builds a Directed Acyclic Graph (DAG) of GPU tasks.
 A task cannot start until its dependencies are resolved.
+This is why the architecture cannot be fully async.
+Because it is non-destructive, it is synchrounous in nature.
+Perhaps a talking point is renaming the ASYNC classes to exclude the name ASYNC.
+Because we have all said that in discussions.

 *   **Wait/Signal Architecture:** Every `AsyncGpuTask` has a list of dependencies.
 The Task Manager holds a task in a "Pending" state until all its dependencies report `Completed`.
 *   **The Processing Chain:**